 9. Burnt Orange

 Nothing is more magnificent and opulent than a living room painted in burnt orange.
-From an accent color to a bold brown, this hue of orange is classy and inviting.
+Whether used as an accent or a full-room color, this hue is classy and inviting.

-It works as an accent wall color, but you can go deep and paint all the walls burnt orange.
+It works well to highlight architectural details, or you can go deep and paint all walls for a cozy “wrapped” feel.
 Pantone’s Burnt Orange is a fabulous shade to try.

 10. Painting the Tray Ceiling